OpenInternet/Infuse/content/learning-path/4/module-2.en.md

 C) Vulnerability to SQL injection attacks\
 D) Improved data integrity

+{{< question title="Answer and explanation" >}}
+**Question 1 correct answer**: C) Vulnerability to SQL injection attacks

+Explanation:

+A) Incorrect.
+Failing to implement proper data validation typically does not lead to increased server performance.\
+B) Incorrect.
+While proper data validation contributes to a better user experience by preventing errors, its absence does not enhance user experience.\
+C) Correct.
+Without proper data validation, web applications are vulnerable to SQL injection attacks, where attackers can manipulate database queries by injecting malicious SQL code.\
+D) Incorrect.
+Data validation helps maintain data integrity, but its absence does not improve data integrity*.
+{{< /question >}}

 **Question 2**

 Which of the following is an effective mechanism for preventing cross-site scripting (XSS) attacks in web applications?